Security Trust

 arbitrary web: ask

-internal services: deny unless explicitly granted
+internal services: deny unless granted

 secrets: